WrenSwift/SimsSwitcher/readme.md

   Pack names are now loaded from a cloud CSV file, with automatic fallback to a local copy if offline.
 - **Improved Preset Handling:**
   Preset loading and saving now use the new custom list widget, ensuring accurate selection and compatibility.
+- **MCCC Settings Presets:**
+  Preset loading and saving of MCCC settings file is now available when MCCC is detected in your active mods.
+Also works with existing import/export functionality.
 - **Better Error Handling:**
   More robust checks for file operations, drag-and-drop, and preset management.
 - **UI Tweaks:**